asabaal/midi_song_creation_tool/TESTING.md

    - Write descriptive test names that explain what is being tested
    - Use appropriate assertions from Jest and Testing Library
    - Keep tests independent from each other
+   - Use mock implementations with care - only mock what's necessary

 ## Troubleshooting